 Evidenced- based Activity Description Timeframe for Implementation Estimated Total Budget for Activity Data Source for Measuring Effect (ex.
-Attendance, Acadience, RISE, ACT Aspire, local measure, etc.) - Disaggregated by specific student subgroups Baseline Measure from 2018- 2019 or 2019-2020 (as applicable) Target for measured effect at conclusion of activity <lea Response&gt;</lea recommendation that the LEA call out the federal use case language and category number in the narrative response, as well as including the budget narrative from the Utah Grants Management System.
+Attendance, Acadience, RISE, ACT Aspire, local measure, etc.) - Disaggregated by specific student subgroups Baseline Measure from 2018- 2019 or 2019-2020 (as applicable) Target for measured effect at conclusion of activity <lea Response&gt;</lea iii.
+How the LEA will spend its remaining ARP ESSER funds consistent with section 2001(e)(2) of the ARP Act; and category number in the narrative response, as well as including the budget narrative from the Utah Grants Management System.